Yes, reports can be scheduled to be run daily, weekly or monthly at the selected time.

 Average resolution time is the total time taken to resolve tickets during the selected time period divided by the number of tickets resolved in the selected time period.

 You can construct report filters using default/custom ticket fields.
 Freshservice also allows you to add ticket fields as additional columns to the report’s tabular data.
-You can view the list of supported fields by clicking on ‘Add fields’.
+You can click on the 'gear icon' to add more fields by searching it in the column.

-You can use the default report, Helpdesk At A Glance.
+You can use the default report, Service Desk At A Glance.
 This report shows you a quick overview of the core metrics in your support and gives you a good idea of the overall trend in your ServiceDesk.

 Create a new asset report.
-Since ‘Serial Number’ is only present for ‘Hardware’ assets, you must filter by ‘Asset type is Hardware’ (or one of its child types) to get the serial number data.
+Since ‘Serial Number’ is only present for ‘Hardware’ assets, you must filter by Root CI type as 'Hardware'’ and CI Type as 'Laptop' or any other CI type to get the serial number data.

 Create a new Asset report and have “All Assets” selected under Asset type and then select the filter ‘Used by is none’.

-The Customer Satisfaction Report can be used to view a larger span of time using the Date Range option.
+The 'Employee Satisfaction Report' in the curated reports has all the basic widgets that are required to get the satisfaction survey analysis.
 In addition to this, you could create a Custom Report to get the data on the basis of a Specific Agent.

 Create a new asset report.
 Only Hardware and its child asset types have the ‘Asset state’ property.
 Therefore, filter by the appropriate asset type.
 ‘Asset state’ should now be available in the report filters.
 Use this to get the required data.